 Dr. Hill and her husband Nicholas Hill reside in

 Granville, OH and are the parents of Sasha Hill, a doctor of veterinary

 Marshall C. Phelps, Jr. ’66

-Mr. Phelps earned a Bachelor of Arts degree cum laude from Muskingum, a Master of Science degree in Advanced Management from Stanford Graduate School of Business, and a Juris Doctor degree from Cornell University School of Law.
-He received a Muskingum University Doctor of Humane Letters degree in 2011.
+A member of the Class of 1966, he graduated with a Bachelor of Arts degree in History and he holds a Muskingum Doctor of Humane Letters degree.
+He earned a Master of Science degree in Advanced Management from the Stanford University Graduate School of Business and a Juris Doctor degree from the Cornell University School of Law.

 Wiley W. Souba, Jr. ’75

 Dr. Wiley “Chip” Souba’s career in medicine, science,